-The balance must be unloaded before it can change to standby mode.
+- The balance must be unloaded before it can change to standby mode. - The feature automatically display brightness reduced is not included in software versions V 2.23 or newer.
 Irrespective of the standby mode setting, the display brightness is automatically reduced if the balance remains inactive for 15 minutes.
 If the displayed value should change during the course of 15 minutes (e.g. due to vibrations), the balance waits a further 15 minutes until the display brightness is reduced.
-You can define the following parameters:

-Parameters Explanation Values Standby Defines the energy saving function Off 30 min.
-60 - The standby mode corresponds to the state the balance min.
-120 min.
-240 assumes after being switched off with the [the button.
-The min. balance can be switched on again by pressing the [t] button.
+Parameter Description Values Standby Defines the energy saving function Off I 30 min.
+I 60 min.
+The standby mode corresponds to the state the balance assumes I 120 min.
+I 240 min. after being switched off with the [the balance can be switched on again by pressing the [O] button.

-5.4 Date/Time
+6.4 Date/Time